 Any outside employment policy should focus on the matter of non-interference with the business.
 This includes the ability and willingness of employees—regardless of outside activities—to make their scheduled work shifts, perform duties related to their job, and maintain professional behaviors consistently.

-The following are good practices to consider when you are developing your moonlighting policy:
+The following are some of the best practices to implement when developing a moonlighting policy:

 Legal Aspects of Moonlighting Policies

-This is enforceable in California, Colorado, and North Dakota; they mandate that employers may not take any employment action against employees for their participation in legal activities during non-work time (contingent upon the fact that employees are performing normally at the workplace).
+Many states have laws that 1) prohibit employers from forcing employees to sign contracts that restrict their outside employment, and 2) protect employees from being fired for taking outside employment.
+For example, state laws in California, Colorado, and North Dakota, prohibit employers from taking any employment action against employees for their participation in legal activities during non-work time (contingent upon the fact that employees are performing normally at the workplace).

 When Moonlighting May Result in Termination

-The three most common reasons are when the outside employment-related work:
+The most common reasons moonlighting may result in termination are when the outside employment-related work:

 - Constitutes a conflict of interest